[Information provided by:

 1. A prior history of gliadel implantation in the past six months..

-2. Women who are currently pregnant or breast feeding because of the potentially
+2. Women of child-bearing potential who are pregnant or breast feeding because of the

-3. Active systemic infections, (e.g.: requiring anti-infective treatment) coagulation
+3. Active systemic infections, requiring anti-infective treatment, coagulation disorders,

 4. Any form of primary immunodeficiency (such as Severe Combined Immunodeficiency